Bibury is a small village in the south Gloucestershire Cotswolds.

 Bibury Holiday Cottages

 If you prefer a traditional 17th century country cottage then this may be for you.
-These highly sought after cottages (there are only four) are situated on the edge of the River Coln – a calm river separating the village.
+These highly sought after cottages (there are only four) are situated on the edge of the river separating the two villages.

 They may have been built over 300 years ago but the interior is very much modern fitted with modern day heating!
 Each cottage sleeps up to 4 people.
 In the summer, the glorious sun shines on the neatly kept gardens surrounding the cottages.